smarthomeNG/smarthome/doc/user/source/release/1_x_x.rst

     * eval checker: Now support shtime.*, items.* and math.*
     * Added details to information while restarting core
     * added display of system pid for threads (when running under Python 3.8 and up)
+    * Added further details to status on services page while SmartHomeNG is restarting

   * http: